Felice Schragenheim: World War II

 Employed during her early 20s as an editorial assistant by a Berlin-based publishing company which was sympathetic to the Nazi regime, Felice Schragenheim joined the German resistance to Nazism.
+As a member of the resistance, Schragenheim smuggled information, procured weapons, and smuggled Jewish children out of the country.

 Facing increased scrutiny by Nazi officials for her resistance work in 1942, Schragenheim was introduced by an acquaintance, who was employed as a housekeeper in the Berlin household of Günther Wust, a Nazi soldier, to Wust's wife, Charlotte Elisabeth "Lilly" Wust, who was residing in Berlin-Schmargendorf with her four children while her husband was away at war.
-Initially introduced by her alias "Felice Schröder," she eventually grew close enough to Wust to confide in her.
+Initially introduced by her alias "Felice Schröder", she eventually grew close enough to Wust to confide in her.
 Telling Wust her true name and revealing her history as a Jewish member of the German Resistance, Schragenheim soon fell in love.

-Their courtship was traditional, according to Kate Connolly, the Berlin correspondent for The Guardian US at the time of her 2001 interview of Lilly Wust.
+Their courtship was traditional, according to Kate Connolly, the Berlin correspondent for The Guardian US at the time of her 2001 interview with Lilly Wust.
 After their introduction, Schragenheim "would come to tea at Lilly's almost daily, bringing flowers and poems.
 In between, the two would write to each other."
 When Wust was hospitalized with dental sepsis in March 1943, Schragenheim "brought red roses every day....
 On March 25, the two became 'engaged', signing written declarations of their love, which they sealed with a marriage contract three months later."

-The couple had begun living together at Wust's home in Berlin after Wust legally separated from her husband in 1942; they remained a couple until July 1944 when Schragenheim was reported to Nazi officials and captured by the Gestapo.
+The couple began living together at Wust's home in Berlin after Wust filed for divorce from her husband in 1942.
+They remained a couple until July 1944 when Schragenheim was reported to Nazi officials and captured by the Gestapo.
 Arrested at the home she shared with Wust, Schragenheim was taken to the Schulstrasse transit camp in Berlin; held there until 4 September 1944, she was subsequently deported to the Theresienstadt concentration camp in Czechoslovakia.
 Despite the danger, Wust made repeated visits to, and exchanged love letters with, Schragenheim at Schulstrasse.
 Schragenheim also was inspired to write a love poem for Wust.

 While Schragenheim was imprisoned at Theresienstadt, Wust attempted to arrange a visit, but was refused by the camp's commandant.
 Before the couple could reunite, Schragenheim was deported to the Auschwitz concentration camp.
 Sent on one or two death marches in December 1944, according to various historical accounts (one from Auschwitz to the Gross-Rosen concentration camp and the other from Gross-Rosen to the Bergen-Belsen concentration camp), Schragenheim is believed to have died on New Year's Eve (31 December 1944), according to historians at Yad Vashem.
-Although her exact fate was never able to be determined, a Berlin court issued a ruling in 1948 which set her death date as 31 December 1944.
+Although her exact fate was never able to be determined, a Berlin court issued a ruling in 1948 which set her official death date as 31 December 1944.